 Diek Grobler started animating in 2000 after a lifelong fascination with temporal disciplines.
-Animation proved to be the perfect vehicle for his talents in storytelling, illustration, visual art, performance art and experimental theatre.
+Animation proved to be the perfect vehicle for his narrative approach, combining his practices of painting, illustration, visual art, performance art and experimental theatre.

-Diek Grobler’s first independent short film Little Bang was produced by Fopspeen Moving Pictures with co-founder Charles Badenhorst – a musician, sound engineer and animator.
+Diek Grobler’s first independent short film Little Bang was produced by his company Fopspeen Moving Pictures .
+Directed by Grobler, the film was animated together with the co-founder of Fopseen, Charles Badenhorst – who also did the sound design.
 The puppets and sets were created by visual artist Marinda du Toit.

 Diek Grobler’s love of poetry and experimental film led him to explore animated poetry in 2010, creating animated visuals for live poetry performances of South African poet Danie Marais.
-This ultimately led to the realisation of the animation + poetry project Filmverse in 2014 and again in 2016, for which he was the creative director.
+This eventually led to the realisation an animated poetry project, Filmverse, in 2014 and 2016, for which he was the creative director.

 In Duitsland.
 Poem by Danie Marais, animation by Diek Grobler (2010).